nosqlskills/terraform-provider-for-elasticsearch-reusable-modules/README.md

 └── README.md
 ```

-- **modules/**: Contains individual sub-modules, each responsible for a different aspect of the Elasticsearch deployment (e.g., VPC, security groups, Elasticsearch nodes).
+- **modules/**: Contains individual sub-modules, each responsible for a different aspect of the Elasticsearch deployment.
 - **examples/**: Example configurations to help you get started quickly.
 - **README.md**: You're reading it now!